Dealing With an Upset Son- or Daughter-in-Law: Tips for Grandparents

 Woman striking a dramatic pose with hand to forehead

 Doreen was babysitting her four-year-old granddaughter on a beautiful summer day.
-They were working in the garden when Judy’s son-in-law, Ryan arrived to pick up his daughter.
+They were working in the garden when Doreen’s son-in-law, Ryan arrived to pick up his daughter.
 He was horrified to see his child crouched in the dirt in her bare feet, stabbing at the earth with a spade.
-He couldn’t help losing his temper: had Judy not realize the child could have hacked off a toe?
+He couldn’t help losing his temper: had Doreen not realize the child could have hacked off a toe?
 Or picked up a parasitic disease from being barefoot in the soil?
 He was still upset with her a week later, when the family gathered for a birthday party.

 It’s a tale as old as time: trouble with the in-laws.
 Perhaps, like Doreen, you’ve had an outright disagreement with your son-in-law over something you did while you were watching the grandkids.
 Maybe your daughter-in-law is giving you the cold shoulder, and you aren’t sure why.
 Grandparents often find themselves dealing with an upset son- or daughter-in-law.
 It’s not easy, especially if you feel as if they are in the wrong.